pxg/Pollmamania/README.md

 # output the poll list as xml and json
 # output the poll results as xml and json
-# base64 convert the url
+# base64 convert the url, allow both links
 # soft delete on polls
 # add an Ajax form for voting in polls (using web service)
 # add an Ajax form for adding a choice